xrchz/bundle-proxy/README.md

    Now you can kill the bundle proxy RPC (and the ssh port forwarder).

 ## Send the bundle to Flashbots
-1. Run `node bundle-submit.js` to attempt to submit the bundle of 2 transactions saved in `txs.txt`; add `--help` to see more options.
+1. Run `node bundle-submit.js --rpc <your execution client RPC address>` to attempt to submit the bundle of 2 transactions saved in `txs.txt`; add `--help` to see more options.
 2. Wait for the bundle to be accepted (`BundleIncluded`).
    Congratulations you have now made a deposit and minted the rETH it unlocked at the protocol rate!